lpikora/subrip-srt-closed-caption-hearing-impaired-remove/README.md

-=What is this for?=
+# What is this for?

-This tool remove all subtitles items with ♪ symbol from `.srt` subtitle file.
+This tool remove all subtitles items with `♪` symbol from `.srt` subtitle file.

-=Installation=
+# Installation

 install `node` with `npm`